RapTho/mqtt-demo/subscriber/README.md

 - CLOUDANT_USERNAME: the username to use when connecting to the Cloudant database
 - CLOUDANT_PASSWORD: the password to use when connecting to the Cloudant database
 - CLOUDANT_DB_NAME: the name of the Cloudant database
-- CLOUDANT_URL: the host of the Cloudant database
+- CLOUDANT_HOST: the host of the Cloudant database
 - SCHEMA: the message's schema

 Example .env file: